 The Evolution of SSD Technology

 Over the past decade, SSD technology has come a long way.
 Initially viewed as a luxury, prices have dropped, and performance has soared.
 The introduction of NVMe (Non-Volatile Memory Express) tech has taken speed to the next level, utilizing the PCIe (Peripheral Component Interconnect Express) interface.
-As of 2025, Gen 4 and even Gen 5 NVMe SSDs are now common, making it an exciting time for newcomers and tech enthusiasts alike.
+As of 2026, PCIe 4.0 is the mainstream standard and PCIe 5.0 drives have come down enough in price to be a real option for power users.

 Why Opt for an SSD?